mwojnars/hypertag/core/README_draft.md

 as a target language.
 HyperHTML implements HTML-specific tags and an escape function.
 For every HTML tag, HyperHTML provides two alternative Hypertag tags: written in lowercase or uppercase.
-For example, for the HTML tag <div>, there are `%div` and `%DIV` hypertags available.
+For example, for the HTML tag `<div>`, there are `%div` and `%DIV` hypertags available.
-The behavior of lowercase and uppercase variants is the same.
-It is up to a programmer to decide what variant to use.
+The behavior of lowercase and uppercase variants is the same and it is up to the programmer to decide what variant to use.

 Whenever HyperHTML runtime is used, all built-in HTML tags are automatically imported to a script.
 They can also be imported manually from the `hypertag.html` module, e.g.: